 The intent of the Thlopthlocco Social Services Program is to promote the general welfare needs of Tribal member’s through direct assistance for essential needs during socio-economic hardship and other unforeseen crisis that impact families and Elders in the services area.
 Thlopthlocco Social Services also provides assistance with educational, medical and clothing vouchers and school supplies.
 A summary of program services include:

--Assistance is provided on a one-time application within a 10-year period for Legal Aid.
+- Legal Aid Assistance is provided on a one-time application within a 10-year period.
 Assistance can be used for bankruptcy, civil cases, divorce that involve minor children and probate services.
 (There are only eight applications accepted per year.)